Q. Can you describe your background and what led you to your current position with Starwood Capital?

-Q. Where do you see the biggest opportunity for growth in the real estate sector?
+Q. What do you see as the future of Starwood and the residential real estate sector?

 A. After the financial crisis, the only lenders providing residential mortgage credit to buyers were government agencies.
 In order for almost any potential homeowner to qualify for a loan, they had to meet the specific criteria for loans that are sold to a government-sponsored enterprise, such as Fannie Mae, Freddie Mac, or Ginnie Mae.

 The housing market and economy have witnessed a healthy recovery.
 There are now many high-quality borrowers who could own homes but are renting instead.
 Credit availability in the residential lending market is still very tight, however, and there are significant barriers to owning a home, although many of these people have credit profiles that would easily qualify them for a mortgage.
 This creates a significant opportunity for Starwood to provide loan programs to high-quality borrowers who otherwise don’t qualify for mortgages sold to government-sponsored enterprises.
 In this way, we can help them return to the residential market as homeowners.

 Q. Why did you choose to get involved with the Steers Center?